 The slide presentation should follow the recommended structure provided below.
 Groups should provide at least one slide for each of the topics.
 Additional slides may be included for each topic where appropriate.
-Groups should not have more than ~25 slides total, not including the project demonstration.
+Groups should not have more than $\sim$ 25 slides total, not including the project demonstration.

 It is recommended that the presentation be broken into parts.
-Each team member should present about $\sim\!8\text{-}10$ minutes of content.
-For example, one member could present slides 1-10, another 11-20, the third presents the UI demonstration, and the fourth presents a CLI/API demo.
-Two and three person teams may scale back the quantity of presentation content and/or demo accordingly.
+Each team member should present about $\sim 8$ minutes of content.
+Two person teams may scale back the length of the presentation and demonstration accordingly (total duration 15-20 minutes).